Fiat Chrysler Australia: Establishment

-Valiant years
+Chrysler Valiant

 1960s

 Beginning in 1962, Chrysler Australia assembled the American Plymouth Valiant, marketed as the Valiant by Chrysler.
 By 1963, they had developed a local version, the AP5 Valiant, with distinctive styling giving the car a separate identity from the US Plymouth and Dodge variants.
 The reason for developing different styling was concern that the local manufacturer could not afford to make substantial styling changes as quickly as in the US.
 Hence, a modified appearance would minimise the risk of accusations that Australia was selling "last year's model".

 Through the 1960s, Chrysler expanded the Valiant range, with 2-door hardtop, long wheelbase (VIP) and sporty (Pacer) variants.

 Also, in 1966, with the Chrysler USA acquisition of the British Rootes Group, Chrysler Australia took over the Rootes Australia as well as the operation of their Port Melbourne factory.
 The principal Rootes model sold in Australia was the Hillman Hunter and this car became a steady seller for Chrysler until 1973.